opentok/opentok-rtc/README.md

    - 'sameorigin': Set X-Frame-Options to 'SAMEORIGIN' (Only allow iframe content to be loaded from pages in the same origin)

-   We don't allow restricting iframe loading to specific URIs because it doesn't work on Chrome
+   We don't allow restricting iframe loading to specific URIs because it doesn't work on Chrome.

-## Customizing UI
+## Customizing the UI

 For information on how to customize OpenTokRTC's UI, see [CUSTOMIZING-UI.md](CUSTOMIZING-UI.md).